 To get a refund if the charge was made accidentally by a friend or family member, follow the steps below:

-- Find the order that you want to return.
+- For the order that you want to return, click Report a problem.

-- Select Request a refund or Report a problem and choose the option that describes your situation.
+- Select the option that describes your situation.